fieldtrip/website/tutorial/mvpa_light.md

 In this tutorial, we explored the usage of [MVPA-Light](https://github.com/treder/MVPA-Light) for the classification of time-locked and time-frequency data.
 By setting the parameters `cfg.features` and `cfg.generalize` cross-validated multivariate analyses can be flexibly designed.
-We further investigated the setting of hyperparameters and the addition of a nested preprocessing pipeline.
+We further investigated the setting of hyperparameters and the construction of a nested preprocessing pipeline.

 <!--
 TODO: